Mu2e/EventNtuple/tutorial/eventntuple-rooutil.md

 # Analyzing the EventNtuple with RooUtil (Draft)

 ## Introduction
-In the [previous exercise](eventntuple-basics.md), we learned how to access the EventNtuple directly and get information about the branches and leaves contained in it.
-As mentioned, this has limited use for a real analysis.

-RooUtil offers an analyzer-friendly interface for ROOT-based analyses.
-In this exercise, we will use RooUtil to:
+RooUtil offers an analyzer-friendly interface to EventNtuple for ROOT-based analyses.

-* plot information from the ntuple,
+## Learning Objectives
+By the end of this tutorial, you will be able to:
+* analyze EventNtuple datasets,
-* make cuts on the ntuple,
+* select subsets of the data, and
-* produce a reduced ntuple(?)
+* create histograms of selected data

 Quick reference information about RooUtil is in the EventNtuple repository [here](https://www.github.com/Mu2e/EventNtuple/utils/rooutil/README.md)

 ## Setting Up
 We will create a ROOT macro to make plots.